 mary@arthurmorganschool.org

-This is Mary’s second year at AMS.
+This is Mary’s third year at AMS.
 She grew up in Georgia but considers Alabama to be home.
 Before AMS, she worked as an outdoor teacher, where she took students on educational hikes, taught environmental classes, and helped students overcome their fears on the ropes course.
 In her free time, Mary enjoys reading, hiking, painting, baking, and finding hole-in-the-wall cafes.

 Middle school memory: The height of my love for reading began in middle school.
 I would finish books in a few days or less.
 Almost every week I’d have a different book in hand.
 I’d read any time I could, especially at the end or beginning of a class.
 It got to the point where if I was on the edge of a cliffhanger, I would read while walking in the hallways between classes.
 Somehow, I never ran into anyone else.
 I’m not sure whether to equate that to my skill of walking while reading or to everyone else moving out of the way.
 Either way, I’m grateful I never bumped into anyone.